 Before you begin, please review the next section, “A Few Comments on Text Formatting.”

-Enclose a biographical sketch.
+Enclose a short biographical sketch of 3-4 sentences.

 Indicate which Bible version(s) you are quoting.